Skycatch/nodeconf-hackathon/.github/ISSUE_TEMPLATE/hackathon-questions.md

 ## Context

-__ Give us some context about your project or ideas. __
+*Give us some context about your project or ideas.*

 ## Question

-__ What is your concrete question?
-If is needed you can add information about the flight logs/datasets you're using and tell us what you might be having trouble with __
+*What is your concrete question?
+If is needed you can add information about the flight logs/datasets you're using and tell us what you might be having trouble with.*

-__
-** Don't forget add the `challengeX` tag.
+___
+*Dont forget to:*
+* [ ] Add challenge tag.
+* [ ] Assign a mentor.